gsu-library/library-instruction-recorder/README.txt

 == Changelog ==

 = 0.3.0 =
+Week of 5/26/2014, MB

+* Fixed a permission error with non-admins adding a class (check in wrong place).
+* Reports show names in place of WordPress IDs now.
+* Table structure change - attendance now unsigned and defaults at NULL.

 Week of 5/12/2014, MB

 * Changed last_updated_by field to bigint(20) (to reference WordPress user ID) and associated code.